Words index Vivian Cook

 you Understand Shakespeare?

-often assume that they know what Shakespeare’s characters mean.
+often assume that they understand what Shakespeare’s characters say.
 But the

 meaning of many words have changed considerably over the past 400 years.
 See if